Manam Pole Mangalyam: Plot outline

-Meera is a widow, she takes care of her family and faces all life issues calmly.
-She raised her son "Nikhil" and also takes care of her father-in-law but she always pays less attention to herself while loving everyone else except herself.
+Meera is a widow, she takes care of her family and faces all of life's issues calmly.
+She raised her son "Nikhil" and also takes care of her father-in-law but she always pays less attention to herself, loving everyone else except herself.
 After the marriage of Nikhil, the show focuses on how Meera's daughter in law "Nila" strives to bring a little joy in Meera's life.
 After the marriage of Nikhil and Nila, the family celebrates their marriage party in Arvind Raj's restaurant.
 The chef, Arvind Raj notices Meera and falls in love with her and the story begins.